English language requirements

 We highly recommend you make sure you can meet our language evidence requirements before you apply to us.

-Types of evidence we will accept
+Types of evidence we accept

 Communication is defined as speaking, reading, listening and writing and your evidence must demonstrate competence in these four mandatory skills.